Moville Holiday Hostel

 Lonely Planet review

-A private, unpaved drive leads off the R238 Carndonagh road just north of town to a grove of trees and this secluded 20-bed hostel.
-It's in a nook-and-cranny-filled 18th-century farmhouse beside a river, with some gorgeous spots to pitch a tent.
+A small lane leads off the R238, 300m north of town, to a grove of trees and this secluded 20-bed hostel.
+It's in a nook-and-cranny-filled 18th-century farmhouse beside a stream, with some gorgeous spots to pitch a tent.
 The owner is a fount of information on the area's rich history and folklore.
-Cash only.

 Our independent authors have visited Moville Holiday Hostel and selected this as one of our recommended hostels in Moville & Around.

 Family run hostel converted stone building of character and on different levels.
 Located in woodland beside rivers and within a few minutes walk of town centre of Moville.
 We offer unique en suite, family and private rooms, apartments There is full central heating and open fire.
 We have a library, games room, free wi-fi, utility room, self-catering kitchen with dining area,living/TV room.

 The hostel charge includes all bed linen, free towels, and use of all facilities.
 Help yourself to tea/coffee, cereals in the kitchen.